-DISILLUSIONMENT PROJECT FALL 2018
+DISILLUSIONMENT PROJECT 2019

 We invited 24 accomplished artists, all women, to create a work about DISILLUSIONMENT addressing issues of deception, falseness, betrayal with reference to wearing, inhabiting, being veiled or draped in disillusion.
 The artwork generated by this impressively diverse group of artists ranges from ‘me too’ narratives, to racial inequity, national brutality, hurricane Maria experiences to feminine empowerment.
 The media and methods used range from welded steel, painted and printed fabrics, assemblage, paper collage, sewn materials to body casting.
-Ronnie Bellini coordinated an exhibition of these works at Taller Boricua to celebrate Women’s History Month in March 2018
+Ronnie Bellini coordinated an exhibition of these works at Taller Boricua to celebrate Women’s History Month 2018